 There’s no doubt that the internet has changed the market landscape forever for recruiters, hiring managers, and staffing pros.
-We now have almost unlimited access to global pools of brilliant candidates…But only if we know how to identify these candidate, target our messages, and approach prospective talent in an appealing and tactful way.
+We now have almost unlimited access to global pools of brilliant candidates…But only if we know how to identify these candidates, target our messages, and approach prospective talent in an appealing and tactful way.
 Here are a few quick social media tips that help you not only find great candidates, but also attract their attention and encourage them to apply.

 Social Media Tips for Employers

 1. Use company social media profiles to announce positions and provide information, but do NOT use social media to screen existing applicants.
 Reviewing a candidate’s Facebook profile to make a hiring decision provides an incomplete and often misleading picture of her credentials.
 And not only is social media a weak screening option, it may also be unethical and even illegal.
 Think ahead—what if your social media search leads to a photo of the candidate in a wheelchair?
 Are you ready to face accusations of discrimination if you decide to pass this person over?

 2. When you announce an open position on Twitter, Facebook or Linkedin, follow through.
 Provide clear links to a page offering detailed requirements and contact resources.
 Don’t just state that you have a position available and then leave candidates to sleuth for more information on their own.

 3. Lead all interested candidates back to your website, or to a blog established specifically for this position.
 If you go the blog route, keep the blog updated frequently with new information about the job, a history of the company, a video of the hiring manger discussing the position, and a long list of clear responsibilities and applicant requirements.